 A general rule is to cook the turkey for three minutes per pound.
 Then you can carefully remove the turkey from the hot oil to take its temperature.
 If it reads 145 degrees, allow it to cool down at room temperature for 20 minutes before carving into it.

 Even after a successful frying job, cleaning up the oil can be a chore.
 First allow it to cool down before taking it out of the pot; you can measure its temperature before disposing of it.
 As soon as it safe to do so, do NOT dump the oil down the drain.

 Instead, pour it into a disposable container, such as a large can or plastic container, and then throw it in the garbage.
 If you are afraid it may leak, place the container into the freezer until it becomes solid, and then throw it away.

 Afterwards, wipe away the grease from the burner with either dish soap or vinegar.
 And there you have it – a successfully fried turkey and undamaged house!

 Even if you have been frying turkeys for years, accidents can still happen.
 The turkey can slip from your hands when lowering it into the fryer or your rope-and-pulley system could break, spilling the oil everywhere and igniting a fire.
 The point is that something can always go wrong when frying a turkey; therefore, you should always be prepared.
 Ensure to have all emergency contact numbers, including your local hospital, fire department, insurance company, and fire damage restoration company.

-Especially during Thanksgiving, ServiceMaster has restored numerous homes that have caught on fire due to turkey fryer accidents.
+Especially during Thanksgiving, restoration companies restore numerous homes that catch fire due to turkey fryer accidents.
 In fact, they are always prepared for the unexpected, being available 24/7 to start the cleaning, demolition, and rebuilding process as soon as possible.
 As a result, they have been known to not only restore homes but restore peace of mind during a Thanksgiving disaster.